LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/displaying-chat-engagements.md

 ### 6. Offsite engagements

 Offsite engagements give brands the opportunity to offer chat from any location by creating a URL that consumers can click to begin a private chat conversation.
 This URL can be embedded to offer chat from social media sites, digital advertisements, email and more.

-To learn more about creating and configuring offsite engagements, [click here](https://docs.google.com/document/d/1NazebK1DVznRwhDSAFxW4W1vsXoNjFjNJU6daQ_3M5Q/edit#heading=h.oqdpp9siknp4).
+Learn more about offsite engagements [below](messaging-channels-live-chat-displaying-chat-engagements.html#offsite-engagements).

 ### 7. Optimizing the mobile experience